Hendler/logical/README.md

 ## updates

+The `parse_logic` function prompts have been refined to guide the OpenAI model more explicitly in avoiding common error patterns in Prolog code generation, such as incorrect implications, conditionals without proper predicates, and ensuring proper use of quantifiers.

 The `run_parser` function has been enhanced to handle a wider range of logical constructs, including conjunctions, disjunctions, implications, biconditionals, and quantifications.
 This allows for more complex English statements to be accurately translated into Prolog syntax.

 The `analyze_invalid_prolog.py` script now includes a feature to summarize common error patterns found in invalid Prolog statements, such as implication errors, conditional errors, predicate errors, quantifier errors, and chained predicate errors.
 This helps in identifying and addressing the types of errors that are occurring during the Prolog generation process.